Unifying PayPal’s Card Experiences for Scale and Consistency

 • Enabled scalable expansion of card products into new markets

-• Reduced customer service calls related to card loss and replacement
+• Reduced customer service calls related to card loss and replacement by 20%

 The success of Lock Card demonstrated how user-centered design, clear communication, and scalable patterns can create measurable impact across both customer experience and business outcomes.